simpledotorg/deployment/docs/ethiopia/ethiopia-troubleshooting.md

 sudo tail -f error.log access.log
 # view last 3000 lines of both logs to scan for errors
 sudo tail -f error.log access.log
-# search for the string `error` (case insensitive) in the error.log w/ 4 lines of context
+# search for the string `error` (case insensitive) in the error.log w/ 4 lines of context around any match
-sudo grep -i ERROR error.log -C4
+sudo grep -i error error.log -C4
 ```

 The above are just examples of some things to start with, there are lots of other ways to drill down as you search for things.
 Check out `man tail` and `man grep` for more details on those commands.